adfinis-forks/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupAddServer.rst

                                   must not specify --user in that case.
 However, for this protocol to be usable under a given remote user, access to the USER@HOST:PORT tuple must also be allowed.
                                   PROTO must be one of:
                                   scpup        allow SCP upload, you--bastion-->server
                                   scpdown      allow SCP download, you<--bastion--server
-                                  sftp     allow usage of the SFTP subsystem, through the bastion rsync    allow usage of rsync, through the bastion
+                                  sftp         allow usage of the SFTP subsystem, through the bastion rsync        allow usage of rsync, through the bastion portforward  allow forwarding a remote port on the target server to a local port on the bastion
 .. option:: --force

    Don't try the ssh connection, just add the host to the group blindly